Cultra Manor – Ulster Folk and Transport Museum

 • The Last Ulster Schooner

-Visit the Land, Sea and Sky gallery at the Ulster Folk & Transport Museum and take a voyage back in time with the last Ulster schooner Result.
-Over her 125 years of existence, she has been a workhorse, a warrior and a film star.
+Visit the Land, Sea and Sky gallery at the Ulster Folk & Transport Museum and return in time with the last Ulster schooner Result.
+She has been a workhorse, warrior, and film star over her 125 years of existence.
 Follow her journey through the decades in our exhibition.

 Follow her journey through the decades in our new exhibition and discover more about her life as a Q-ship in the First World War fighting German submarines, her starring role on the silver screen and her final voyage to where she now sits overlooking Belfast Lough.